mhdr/sc-widgets/raw/sc-gauge/ScGauge.md

 In case of _input_ enabled can define the low and high value by the user interaction on the pointers.

 In this class are exposed many methods to drive the most used properties from the code or directly from the XML.
-To manage the features will recognized from the class type and its tag so changing, for example, the color of notchs you will change the color of all notchs tagged.
+To manage the features will recognized from the class type and its tag so changing, for example, the color of notches you will change the color of all notches tagged.
 This is useful when you have a custom features configuration that use one more of feature per type.
 All the custom features added without a defined tag should be managed by the user by himself.
 <br />